 Ed has over ten years of experience in the art world working with collectors, artists, galleries and institutions.
-Ed was previously a director at Art Agency, Partners in New York and was Vice-President and Director of Global Fine Arts at Sotheby’s New York.
+Ed was most recently a director at Art Agency, Partners in New York and was Vice-President and Director of Global Fine Arts at Sotheby’s New York.
 Ed’s previous work included collector advisory, collection development and management, valuations and special projects involving artists, estates and foundations in the US, Europe and Asia.
 A native of Hong Kong and the U.K., Ed received a B.A. degree in History of Art from University College London.
 Ed is certified by the Appraisers Association of America to be Uniform Standards of Professional Appraisal Practice (USPAP) compliant.

-During his time in London, Ed was an ambassador for Tate Young Patrons and the founding co-chair of the Whitechapel Gallery First Futures group.
+During his time in London, Ed was an ambassador for Tate Young Patrons and the founding co-chair of the Whitechapel Gallery First Futures patron group.
 Ed was also a member of the Tate Asia-Pacific Acquisition Committee for a number of years.
 Ed moved to New York in 2014, shortly before becoming the Global Head of First Open at Christie’s.
 He oversaw the First Open New York contemporary auctions and helped its expansion to London, Hong Kong as well as the online realm.
-More recently, Ed became a founding member of the Asia Art Archive Women in Art History Fund and has been involved as a Friend the Foundation for Contemporary Art since 2017.
+More recently, Ed became a founding member of the Asia Art Archive Women in Art History Fund and has been involved as a Friend at the Foundation for Contemporary Art since 2017.
 Beginning in 2020, Ed became a member of the Centenary International Advisory Committee for the Jean Paul Riopelle Foundation.
 Ed has also been host to the ‘Dior Common Thread’ podcast series that launched in 2021.

-Additionally, Ed has gifted and promised to gift a growing number of works to institutions such as the Whitney Museum of American Art, the Metropolitan Museum of Art, Los Angeles County Museum of Art, the High Museum in Atlanta and ICA Miami.
+Additionally, Ed has gifted and pledged to gift a growing number of works to institutions such as the Whitney Museum of American Art, the Metropolitan Museum of Art, Los Angeles County Museum of Art, the High Museum in Atlanta, the Walker Art Center and ICA Miami.

 Hong Kong native Jonathan Cheung (JC) first became involved with the art world as a collector of contemporary art.
 Instantly drawn to its multi-faceted and global nature, JC has since developed his interests in the arts into his passion.